mjz-smu/codelab_instructions/README.md

 simultaneously.
 It has a variety of parameters that can be set to test and maximize throughput.

-**Note**: iperf3 is preferred and used in PKB.
+**Note**: as of 2019, **iperf** is the name of the benchmark, but **iperf v2** is used.

 ### netperf

 The **netperf** tool contains several different test types.
-You can use **TCP_RR** (TCP request response) to test network latency, or **TCP_STREAM** to test network throughput.
+You can use **TCP_RR**, TCP request-response, to test network latency.
+You can run **TCP_STREAM** to test network throughput.

 You can run multiple instances of netperf in parallel to heavily stress links via multiple processors.
 The netperf tool also supports running UDP latency and throughput tests.

 With netperf, you can also see alternative reporting flavors with its data histograms.

-In many cases, it is recommended to run combinations of all three networking benchmark tools.
-The results can then be used to confirm results.
+In many cases, it is recommended to run combinations of all three networking benchmark tools and use added tests for result confirmation.

+## Explore the results of a benchmark

+Return to the first Cloud Shell to review the test results from **iperf**.

+Detailed output from the benchmark is printed to the screen, and saved to log files under `/tmp/perfkitbenchmarker/runs/`.

+Whether you scroll back in the Cloud Shell, or look through the pkb.log file, you can review many details of the benchmark pass:

+*   PKB details: version# and flags used.
+*   Resources being provisioned: an auto-mode VPC network, two firewall rules, one for internal IPs and another for external IPs, two VM instances, and attached persistent-disks.
+*   Software setup: Setup directories on both VMs and install python, iperf, and other packages.
+*   System configuration: adjust kernel settings, including **tcp_congestion_control**.
+*   Test execution:
+    *   VM1->VM2 throughput test over external IPs
+    *   VM1->VM2 throughput test over internal IPs
+    *   VM2->VM1 throughput test over external IPs
+    *   VM2->VM1 throughput test over internal IPs
+*   Resources being cleaned up.
+*   Detailed result data: includes details about the resources along with metrics that include timestamp, units, and values.
+*   Results Summary: an easy-to-read table with the key metrics and values.
+*   Overall test status, especially useful when multiple benchmarks have run.

 ## Running Network Benchmarks